BinomialLLC/basis_universal/README.md

 We currently only support CPU transcoding, but GPU assisted transcoding/format conversion is also possible by uploading the decompressed codebooks as textures and using compute shaders to convert the ETC1S data to the desired output format.

+### Special thanks
+Thanks to a number of companies or groups who have supported Binomial over the years, which helped fund this work: Intel, SpaceX, Netflix, Forgotten Empires, Microsoft, Polystream, Hothead Games, BioDigital, Magic Leap, Activision, and the organizers at CppCon.

+Thanks to John Brooks at Blue Shift, Inc. for inspiring this work by showing me his Dreamcast texture compression system around 2002, and for releasing etc2comp.
+I first saw the subblock flip estimation approach (used in basisu_etc.cpp) in etc2comp.

+Thanks to Colt McAnlis, for advertising one of my earlier open source texture compression libraries at GDC.

+I first saw precomputed tables for computing optimal encodings of solid color blocks in ryg_dxt.

 ### Possible improvements
 The current max codebook sizes are 8K.
 12-16K codebooks would result in higher quality, but changes would be needed to the way delta indices are compressed.